UNamurCSFaculty/2324_INFOM126_GROUPE_06/README.md

 We use SonarQube to assess code quality.
 It is available at the following address: [Sonarqube](https://sonarqube.donatog.tech/dashboard?branch=main&id=UNamurCSFaculty_2324_INFOM126_GROUPE_06_AYzK-Ug0b_xiqrlTOeSt)

-## Build and Tests with Jenkins

-We use Jenkins to automate the build and test execution process.
-Builds are triggered with each project push and are available at this address: [Jenkins](https://jenkins.donatog.tech/job/ASE-Pipeline/)

 ## Contribute

 We're delighted that you want to contribute to GuestBook!
 Please refer to the file [`contributor.md`](https://github.com/UNamurCSFaculty/2324_INFOM126_GROUPE_06/blob/main/contributor.md) to get information on how to participate in the development.